s427/MARL/readme.md

 - full profile JSON data
 - favorites (*)
 - bookmarks (*)
-- posts, including attachments (images, sounds, videos)
+- posts, including attachments (images, sounds, videos) and polls
 - boosts (*)
 - full JSON data for each post or boost
 - an overview of all the hashtags or mentions in your posts (will update dynamically depending on the active filters)